Fatal Pit Bull Attack in San Diego, California

 The San Diego County Medical Examiner's Office has identified the 3-day old baby boy that was attacked and killed by the family pit bull-mix last Thursday.
 Sebastian Caban of San Diego died due to dog bite injuries to his head, states the medical examiner's news release.
 The manner of death was ruled an accident.
 The "decedent was mauled by the family dog after the dog was startled awake when sleeping on the bed with the mother and decedent," states the news release.

 Other developments include the baby's parents calling 911 twice before giving up and taking the injured baby to the hospital themselves.
 Over the weekend, NBC 7 reported that between 7:15 pm and 7:45 pm on Thursday, April 21, Sebastian's parents made two unsuccessful 911 calls, one 28 seconds long, the other 34 seconds long.
 Neither call was answered by dispatch.
-During this same period, a total of 73 calls came into dispatch seeking assistance, San Diego police confirmed.
+During this same period, a total of 73 calls came into dispatch seeking assistance, San Diego police said.

 Special Update: Fire Dan DeSousa